openshift/oadp-operator/docs/upgrade_1-1_to_1-2.md

 - Velero was updated from version 1.9 to 1.11 (Changes reference: https://velero.io/docs/v1.11/upgrade-to-1.11/#upgrade-from-version-lower-than-v1100)

-    From this update, in `spec.configuration.velero.args` these were changed:
+    From this update, in the DPA's configuration `spec.configuration.velero.args` have changed:

-    - `default-volumes-to-restic` was renamed `default-volumes-to-fs-backup`, **if you are using it, you need to add it back, with the new name, to your DPA after upgrading OADP**
+    - The `default-volumes-to-restic` field was renamed `default-volumes-to-fs-backup`, **if you are using `spec.velero`, you need to add it back, with the new name, to your DPA after upgrading OADP**

-    - `default-restic-prune-frequency` was renamed `default-repo-maintain-frequency`, **if you are using it, you need to add it back, with the new name, to your DPA after upgrading OADP**
+    - The `default-restic-prune-frequency` field was renamed `default-repo-maintain-frequency`, **if you are using it, you need to add it back, with the new name, to your DPA after upgrading OADP**

-    - `restic-timeout` was renamed `fs-backup-timeout`, **if you are using it, you need to add it back, with the new name, to your DPA after upgrading OADP**
+    - The `restic-timeout` field was renamed `fs-backup-timeout`, **if you are using it, you need to add it back, with the new name, to your DPA after upgrading OADP**

-- `restic` DaemonSet was renamed to `node-agent` (no changes required, OADP code handles this change)
+- The `restic` DaemonSet was renamed to `node-agent`.
+OADP will automatically update this field)

-- `resticrepositories.velero.io` CustomResourceDefinition was renamed to `backuprepositories.velero.io` (you can delete `resticrepositories.velero.io` CRD from your cluster, if you want)
+- The CustomResourceDefinition `resticrepositories.velero.io` was renamed to `backuprepositories.velero.io`
+  * The CustomResourceDefinition `resticrepositories.velero.io` can optionally be removed from the cluster.

 ## Upgrade steps